-Notable programs and services provided by the PLCM in calendar year 2020 to address community health needs include the following:
+Notable programs and services provided by the PLCM in calendar year 2021 to address community health needs include the following:

-- Wilmington Wellness and Activity Center: The Wilmington Wellness and Activity Center gives children and adults in the Wilmington area a physical space to participate in free programs run by Providence, local volunteers and community partners that promote social connections among neighbors and help improve the health of the community. - Vasek Polak Health Clinic: a clinic that provides an alternative to the emergency room for people who do not have insurance or have Medi-Cal.
+- Wilmington Wellness and Activity Center: The Wilmington Wellness and Activity Center gives children and adults in the Wilmington area a physical space to participate in free programs run by Providence, local volunteers and community partners that promote social connections among neighbors and help improve the health of the community.
+While closed for classes and in-person activities during COVID-19, the Wellness Center quickly adapted to be a hub for resources including COVID-19 testing, vaccinations, and produce distributions for food insecure households. - Vasek Polak Health Clinic: a clinic that provides an alternative to the emergency room for people who do not have insurance or have Medi-Cal.
 The clinic provides access to primary care and also acts as a walk-in clinic for treating uncomplicated minor illnesses.
 The clinic's goal is to care for the needs of the whole person.
 Patients receive free health education, referrals to low-cost social services and an on-site mental health therapist. - Partners for Healthy Kids: a mobile pediatric clinic that offers free weekly immunizations at elementary and middle schools as well as health insurance enrollment and navigation assistance.
-We also partner with underserved high schools to provide sports physicals. - CalFresh and Health Insurance Program: CHWs provide education about health insurance and food insecurity programs and assist with applications for Medi-Cal, Covered California and CalFresh - CHW Academy: Training a workforce of Community Health Workers to address social determinants of health in underserved populations - CHW Homeless Navigators: Hospital emergency department-based Community Health Workers that assist homeless patients with discharge to shelter or homeless service providers - Education and internship programs for nurses, physicians, psychologists, social workers, and allied health professionals.
+In response to COVID-19, PFHK expanded services to include a flu vaccine immunization campaign for adults in the fall of 2020, and focused on providing COVID-19 vaccinations to eligible populations at the outset of 2021. - CalFresh and Health Insurance Program: CHWs provide education about health insurance and food insecurity programs and assist with applications for Medi-Cal, Covered California and CalFresh - Providence-Charles Drew University CHW Academy: A workforce development program that trains Community Health Workers and places them in internships at health care organizations across Los Angeles County - CHW Homeless Navigators: Hospital emergency department-based Community Health Workers that assist homeless patients with discharge to shelter and/or linkage to homeless service providers